 In 2009, the Legislature directed WSIPP to "conduct an analysis of the costs per participant of EBPs by the juvenile courts."
-The WSIPP worked with the CJAA Advisory Committee, WAJCA, JR, and the Administrative Office of the Courts (AOC) to determine the requirements for delivering these programs.
+The WSIPP worked with the CJAA Advisory Committee, WAJCA, JR, and the AOC to determine the requirements for delivering these programs.
 The WSIPP published its report in December 2009, which produced new average costs per participant that are more representative of delivering EBPs in juvenile court settings today.
 To read the full report, visit www.wsipp.wa.gov.

-In 2019, WSIPP conducted an outcome evaluation on the Juvenile Court's Washington State Aggression Replacement Training (WSART) Program.
+In 2019, WSIPP conducted an outcome evaluation on the Juvenile Court's WSART program.
 The evaluation concluded that WSART participants were more likely to recidivate than similar youth who did not participate in WSART.
 As a result, WSART lost its research-based classification and the ability for the juvenile courts to use state funding to provide this program.
 To conclude the phase-out process, WAJCA stopped implementing WSART as of July 1, 2021.